DaliaBasa/Active-Directory/ActiveDirectory.md

 #### Trusts
 Active Directory domains rarely exist in isolation.
 Many Active Directory deployments in customer sites consist of two or more domains that represent boundaries between different geographical, managerial, organizational, or administrative layouts.
 For example, when company "A" acquires company "B", it quickly becomes necessary for preexisting domains to start trusting each other.
 Alternatively, in some deployments, servers that have a specific role (such as a mail server) can be members of a "resource domain", easing the management burden by combining like roles under one administrative domain.
 Communication between disparate domains, especially secure communication that involves authentication and authorization, requires that some stateful knowledge is shared between the peer domains in order for them to trust one another.
 Some of this knowledge is sensitive, forming the cryptographic basis of trust mechanisms used in protocols such as Kerberos and Netlogon RPC.
 Other state is public knowledge, such as the NetBIOS name of a peer domain, or which security identifiers are owned by the peer domain.
 Information like this plays a crucial role when performing name lookups, which are essential for authorization, locating user accounts, or simply displaying information in some type of user interface.

+Trusted Domain Object (TDO): A collection of properties that define a trust relationship with another domain, such as direction (outbound, inbound, or both), trust attributes, name, and security identifier of the other domain.
 #### A trust relationship is a logical relationship between two domains/forests which allows authentication.
 By default, a secure channel is used to check security information, including security identifiers (SIDs) of users and groups.

 This secure channel can be extended to other Active Directory domains by creating trust relationships between multiple domains or multiple forests.
-There are 2 different trust relationships:
+There are different trust relationships:
 - One-way trusts relationships are valid in one direction.
 - Two-way trusts relationships are valid in both directions.
 - Explicit trust is a trust that's created manually by the system administrator.